BenLangmead/bowtie2/MANUAL.markdown

 -------------------------------------------

 By default, Bowtie 2 performs end-to-end read alignment.
 That is, it searches for alignments involving all of the read characters.
-This could also be called an "untrimmed" alignment.
+This is also called an "untrimmed" or "unclipped" alignment.

 When the --local option is specified, Bowtie 2 performs local read alignment.
 In this mode, Bowtie 2 might "trim" or "clip" some read characters from one or both